kpi-wdc/dj/README.md

 Required software:

-- node.js is installed (better 0.11.x or 0.12.x versions)
+- node.js is installed (better 0.11.x or newer)
 Install latest node.js using `npm install -g n; n latest` as root/admin user
-- npm is installed (1.2 doesn't work, 1.4 works fine, check with `npm --version`.
+- npm is installed (1.2 doesn't work, 1.4 and newer is OK, check with `npm --version`.
-Upgrade newer npm with `npm install -g npm` and make sure new npm is in `PATH` with higher priority than the old one.
+Upgrade to newer npm with `npm install -g npm` and make sure new npm is in `PATH` with higher priority than the old one.
 - mongodb is installed

 Highly recommended: